ved-asole/eKart-ecommerce-app/README.md

   In the project directory, you can run:

-  To install all the dependencies run :
+  To install all the dependencies :
   ```bash
   npm install
   ```